AWS IoT Events

 Commercial and consumer producers build products that are purchased and used by millions of customers.
 Producers are now able to identity events across devices, quickly address issues, and earn customer trust, while gaining greater insight on future design needs.
 With IoT Events, you can define an event detector for each model of your device, add incoming telemetry data and conditional logic to define and detect events, and define the responses to those events.
 Any time a new unit comes online, IoT Events launches a new instance of the event detector for that device.
 IoT Events continues to detect events across the millions of customers using that device model and responds quickly.

 “BAI is improving customer connectivity using IoT Events to enhance experience and outcomes.”

 Alexander Witte, Technology Specialist - BAI Communications

 AWS IoT Events is a managed IoT service that makes it easy to detect and respond to events from large numbers of IoT sensors and applications.

-Already part of the preview?
-Get started building with the AWS IoT Events Console.
+Get started with AWS IoT Events.